mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>status*<strong> `enum`

-The subscription status of the subscriber._Data-type_ `enum` consists of predefined status values `INVITED┃PENDING┃COMMITTED┃COMPLETED┃CLOSED┃CANCELLED┃TRANSFERRED┃REFUNDED┃FUNDING SENT┃FUNDS_IN_TRANSIT-MANUAL`.The variable must be equal to one of the values that have been predefined for it while updating the subscription _status_.
+Accreditation Status for this subscription._Data-type_ `enum` consists of predefined status values `INVITED┃PENDING┃COMMITTED┃COMPLETED┃CLOSED┃CANCELLED┃TRANSFERRED┃REFUNDED┃FUNDING SENT┃FUNDS_IN_TRANSIT-MANUAL`.The variable must be equal to one of the values that have been predefined for it while updating the subscription _status_.

 <strong>amount<strong> `number`